fuen1590/DeepLearningModelByNumpy/README.md

 ## How to use. (   If you like. :)   )
 In the Connector.py , you could see the steps to build a model in the '__main__' function.

+## Bugs
+The implementation of the backward in softmax may be wrong.
+It should be fixed first.